How to Clean, Seal, and Maintain Granite Countertops

 Any quick spill can be easily wiped away, but with stains youll need to get more specific.
 Organic stains, caused from things like coffee or wine will come up if you use a bit of hydrogen peroxide.

 Oily stains caused from grease spills will require the use of mineral spirits.
+Don't forget that mineral spirits are flammable.
 And any biological stains, like mildew or blood from the accidentally sliced finger will come up easily with a mixture of water and ammonia.

 Use about a half cup of water for every few drops of ammonia, and even the most delicate granite countertop will be safely cleaned.